Magnitude¶

 Denominator (integer part)¶

-Result: The denominator we would have if a Magnitude
+Result: The denominator we would have if a Magnitude were written as a fraction.
+This result is

-another Magnitude
+another Magnitude.

 For example, the “denominator” of \frac{3\sqrt{3}}{5\pi} would be 5\pi.